All Episodes

 Anyway, I'm not sure whether his official position on the alleged affair.

-Oh, I think he said uh he does know the woman, but that they did not engage in uh sexual congress.
+Oh, I think he said he does know the woman, but that they did not engage in sexual Congress.

-As they uh uh but uh but I he's he's issuing very feeble denials, and they're not forceful enough, as they uh as they say in Germany, Herman.
+But he's issuing very feeble denials, and they're not forceful enough, as they say in Germany, Herman.

-1 800 28282, if you want to talk about the state of play in the Republican race.
+If you want to talk about the state of play in the Republican race, I don't know.

 Mitt versus Newt, Newt versus Mitt.

-I mean, I on I honestly wish uh I I'm not saying, you know, it's a neither of the above box scenario, but I I would like a bit more choice in there.
+I mean, I honestly wish I'm not saying, you know, it's a neither of the above box scenario, but I would like a bit more choice in there.

-She's always uh quoting my book out on the stump.
+She's always quoting my book out on the stump.

-Rick Rick Perry, I like Rick Perry, all his uh Texan swagger, uh Mr. Snerdley.
+Rick Perry, I like Rick Perry, all his Texan swagger, Mr. Snerdley.

 I liked all that Texan swagger.

-And then when he came up to uh Concord, he gave this bizarre speech in Concord, in which he had none of that kind of manly Texan swagger.
+He gave this bizarre speech in Concord in which he had none of that kind of manly Texan swagger.

 He was doing all this jazz hands thing.

-I don't know I don't know what he th I don't know what the idea of that was.
+I don't know what he, I don't know what the idea of that was.

-If he'd broken into I am what I am halfway through, nobody would have been the least bit surprised.
+If he'd broke it into I am what I am halfway through, nobody would have been the least bit surprised.

 Anyway, I don't know.

-Anyway, uh Michelle bore old Michelle Backman, I would like her to be back up in the polls.
+Anyway, Michelle Boral Michelle Bachman, I would like her to be back up in the polls.

-She uh she read my book again in actually in whatever that was, the uh national security debate the other night, talking about America and China, when she said when money drains, power drains, which is uh straight out of page three or whatever of my book.
+She read my book again actually in whatever that was, the national security debate the other night, talking about America and China when she said when money drains power drains, which is straight out of page three or whatever of my book.

-He's amazingly at something like eight point nine percent in New Hampshire.
+He's amazingly at something like 8.9% in New Hampshire.

-So uh uh uh well, eight point nine per cent of the population of New Hampshire is apparently supporting John Huntsman for uh for president.
+So, well, 8.9% of the population in New Hampshire is apparently supporting John Huntsman for president.

-So maybe you know, Huntsman will be next week's uh unromney.
+So maybe, you know, Huntsman will be next week's Unromney.

-Um but you know, uh uh in the in the meantime, uh Herman Cain's deg uh Herman Cain's uh reassessing his candidacy, Rick Perry uh hasn't uh is mired in his brain freeze of a couple of weeks ago.
+Rick Perry is mired in his brain freeze of a couple of weeks ago.

-Michelle Bachman is uh admired in single digits since she started quoting me.
+Michelle Bachman is mired in single digits since she started quoting me.

-I deeply regret that apparently quoting uh my book on the stump is a sign that she's absolutely uh far too extreme to be considered for president.
+I deeply regret that apparently quoting my book on the stump is a sign that she's absolutely far too extreme to be considered for president.

-I always like the bit in the debate where she says she's had uh forty-seven foster children, or is it forty-seven Chiefs of Staff?
+I always like the bit in the debate where she says she said 47 foster children, or is it 47 chiefs of staff?

-I forget which, I don't but I don't care how many Chiefs of Staff she's uh she's got through.
+I forget which, but I don't care how many chiefs of staff she's got through.

-I wanted her to be uh the designated unromney, but instead it's Mit and Newt Newton Mitt.
+I wanted her to be the designated Unromney, but instead it's Mitt and Newt, Newton Mitt.

 We think there has to be a solid conservative alternative to Mitt Romney, says Newt Gingrich.

-And so we need a solid conservative altern alternative.
+And so we need a solid conservative alternative.

-You know, I I wrote I I mean this is a lesson at how uh the the difference uh a few months go made.
+You know, I wrote, I mean, this is a lesson at how the difference a few months can make.

-I I wrote Newt's political obituary when he stepped down as speaker uh back in nineteen ninety-nine.
+I wrote Newt's political obituary when he stepped down as speaker back in 1999.

-And uh I looked up that that piece again uh uh uh uh uh a week or so a ba back, and uh he was what I loved about Newt was the kind of absurd sort of self-aggrandizing thing.
+And what I loved about Newt was the kind of absurd sort of self-aggrandizing thing.

 He wrote a memo to himself about his primary mission.